rotkonetworks/quicnet/README.md

 ## what it is

 quicnet provides encrypted, authenticated connections without dns or certificate authorities. every peer has an ed25519 identity. peers connect directly using ip addresses and verify each other cryptographically.

 think of it as ssh meets netcat over quic - your identity is your keypair, not a domain name.

+## ⚠️ security warning

+**this is experimental software with known security limitations:**

+- **peer verification is currently broken** - the peer id extraction from certificates is not properly implemented in the current quinn 0.11 integration. the system falls back to using address-based hashing which completely bypasses cryptographic authentication.
+- **no actual peer identity verification** - while the code appears to verify peer certificates, the actual ed25519 public key extraction from quic handshakes is non-functional.
+- **irc bridge is incomplete** - messages are not properly routed between clients; it only echoes back to sender.
+- **openssh key parser is fragile** - uses hardcoded offsets that may fail with non-standard key formats.

+**do not use this for any security-critical applications.** this is a proof-of-concept that demonstrates the architecture but lacks proper cryptographic peer verification. the authentication system that is described in the documentation is not actually enforced due to implementation limitations.

+### known issues

+- `peer_id()` function returns fake ids based on connection address instead of certificate
+- client accepts any ed25519 certificate without verifying it matches expected peer
+- no protection against man-in-the-middle attacks in current state
+- irc mode can false-positive on regular text containing irc commands

+these issues will be addressed in future versions once proper certificate extraction is implemented for quinn 0.11.

 ## installation